 This scenic loop climbs to an open ridge with fine views over Hayward and the San Francisco Bay, then returns through a series of attractive wooded canyons.
 It’s kind of like a half-size version of Mission Peak without the crowds.

-The hike starts from the Garin parking lot and goes clockwise.
-This is the most rewarding way to go, since the ridge scenery gets progressively better throughout the first few miles.
+The hike starts from the Garin parking lot and goes clockwise; that way, the ridge scenery gradually gets better throughout the first few miles.
 The drawback is that almost the entire loop is uphill except for one short, steep downhill.
-The hike is easier in the counter-clockwise direction, but then it feels kind of dull after the high point.
+It’s easier to hike counter-clockwise, but then it’s kind of dull after the high point.

 The hike can also be started at the Dry Creek staging area to save the $5 parking fee.